skiwkr/MSOE-IT-Repository/README.txt

 G) Once the script is finished, AD will change the local admin password back to some LAPS password, so if "thisisthepassword" (without quotes) stops working, try LAPS and it should work.

 NOTE:  If this doesn't work, please message me (Zach) either through teams or email (seefeldzd@msoe.edu), and let me know what doesn't work.
-Either the code is back or the solution is missing some information, just inform me of what doesn't work so I can make changes accordingly.
+Either the code is bad or the solution is missing some information, just inform me of what doesn't work so I can make changes accordingly.